Quansight/Quansight-website/apps/labs/posts/sympy_documentation.md

 # Live Documentation Previews on Pull Requests

-A live documentation preview build was added to the SymPy CI so that people can easily view how their documentation looks in the rendered HTML.
+A live documentation preview build was added to the SymPy CI so that people can easily view how it looks as HTML.
 While this is a relatively minor change compared to some of the other things mentioned here, this has made things significantly easier for SymPy developers to review documentation related changes.